 Marliese Scheller

-You may assume that this is one of many websites ...
+You may assume that della pittura is one of many websites ...
+Think again!

-Aesthetics being perceived as the "science" of beauty, the specificity of a work of art lies in the fact that it is a creation of the mind and therefore an original work.
-Composition and harmony of the palette are other elements that contribute to its aesthetic value.
+The uniqueness of a work of art lies in the fact that it is a creation of the mind and heart, and therefore an original work.

-I hope to have sparked your curiosity and invite you to discover for yourself.
+If I have piqued your curiosity, I invite you to discover for yourself.

 Oil Painting